 It would be most unfortunate to visit Ho Chi Minh City without trying another salad no less popular with street food enthusiasts, the Banh trang tron.
-With less than a dollar, you can savour an alluring portion composed of rice leaf cut into strips, grated green mango, quail eggs, Vietnamese coriander, dried beef, grilled shrimps, peanuts and especially the Muoi tom, an original local spice...
-Everything is to be mixed well to succumb to you with a spicy and fragrant salad ideal to refresh your afternoon.
+With less than a dollar, you can savour an alluring portion of this, composed of rice leaf cut into strips, grated green mango, quail eggs, Vietnamese coriander, dried beef, grilled shrimp, peanuts and especially the Muoi tom, an original local spice.
+Everything should be mixed well to allow your taste buds to succumb to the spicy and fragrant salad which is ideal to freshen your afternoon.

 Price: between 10,000 and 22,000 VND

 At Chu Vien, 38 Nguyen Thuong Hien, District 3

 Ho Con Rua or Turtle Lake, District 3